Demons Never Die 2011 Review

 Back in the days when Internet was still growing, a small company called Google was desperately looking for an injection of cash.
 They had two meetings with Yahoo CEO Terry Selem over dinner with the possibility of a take-over.
-Larry Page was not over keen on selling, but admitted that an offer of $3billion would be tough to turn down.
+Google’s the chairman, Larry Page, was not over keen on selling, but admitted that an offer of $3billion would be tough to turn down.
 Selem was furious at the proposal and felt he had a much better plan B. “Five billion dollars, seven billion, ten billion.
 I don’t know what they’re really worth and you don’t either,” he told his staff.
 “There’s no fucking way we’re going to do this!”
 So talks closed down, both chased their own projects and went their separate ways.
 Some ten years later, Google reported gross profits of $7.8 billion in Q4 of 2011, whilst Yahoo managed $1.08.
 Selem is now in a different employment and Yahoo missed the chance to be the undisputed kings of the internet.
 That my friends is what you would call a bad decision.

 Do you want to hear about another?

 Ok check this out: You put together the funds to make a slasher movie.
 In a haze of trying to be original, some bright spark comes up with a maniac killing off people that want to die.
 No, seriously.
 So this brings up a major problem.
 How do you build any kind of sympathy or connection with people that the killer is in effect helping to achieve their aims?
 Now don’t get me wrong, the story does attempt to divert from this by revealing the ‘shock’ decision that they change their minds and actually decide against it.
-But the thing is that by that point we are left with a bunch of cardboard cut out personalities and no one really to bond to.
+By that point though we are left with a bunch of cardboard cut out personalities and no one really to bond to.